maarten-pennings/howto/c64mempart/readme.md

 - The following block computes `PTR` from the new `PIX` and performs a restore.

-- The last block converts integer in `RES` to a floating point value in BASIC's FAC or floating point accumulator.
+- The last block converts the integer in `RES` to a floating point value in BASIC's FAC or floating point accumulator.
 As high byte (`A`) we use 0 if there was no problem, or 1 if there was (USR's argument out of range).